aliakseikrauchanka/lifeis/README.md

 ## Start the app

-To start the development server run `nx serve lifeis`.
-Open your browser and navigate to http://localhost:4200/.
-Happy coding!

 ## Generate code

 If you happen to use Nx plugins, you can leverage code generators that might come with it.